• Girlsnbeauty Icons

 Other symptoms of perimenopause are:

-Here are the things which you can expect from your periods and also what can you do to manage the symptoms of perimenopause:
+Here are the things that you can expect from your periods and what you can do to manage the symptoms of perimenopause:

 Spotting between the periods

-If you notice the blood on your underwear between the periods, which doesn’t require the use of the tampon or the pads, it is likely to spot.
-Usually, the spotting results from the changing hormones and the endometrium buildup of your body.
+If you notice blood on your underwear between periods, which doesn’t require the use of a tampon or pads, it is likely to be spotted.
+Usually, the spotting results from the changing hormones and the endometrium buildup in your body.

-If you are regularly spotting the blood every two weeks, it might signify a hormones imbalance.
+If you are regularly spotting blood every two weeks, it might signify a hormone imbalance.
 In that condition, you can consult with the health care provider.

 What can you do?

 First of all, keep a diary with you to track the periods.
-The diary includes information like when the period starts, how long they last, and how heavy they are.
+The diary includes information like when the period starts, how long it lasts, and how heavy it is.

-If you are worried about leaks and stains, consider wearing the panty liners.
-You can easily find disposable panty liners at most of the drug stores.
-They are in a variety of materials and lengths.
+If you are worried about leaks and stains, consider wearing panty liners.
+You can easily find disposable panty liners at most drug stores.
+They are available in a variety of materials and lengths.

 You can also use reusable liners like the Lunapads.
 They are made of fabric, and you can easily reuse them.